-With more time on my hands during the lockdown, I decided to tackle my craft cupboard.
-I came across a stash of used postage stamps and thought they would be fun to craft with.
+With more time on my hands during the lockdown, I tackled my craft cupboard.
+I found a stash of used postage stamps and thought they would be fun to craft.
 That’s how I came to make these decoupage jar candle holders.

-Also amongst all my crafting bits and pieces, I found the perfect glass jars for this postage stamp craft.
-My husband doesn’t drink or smoke but instead has an expensive yogurt habit.
+Also, I found the perfect glass jars for this postage stamp craft amongst all my crafting bits and pieces.
+My husband doesn’t drink or smoke but has an expensive yoghurt habit.

-He buys fancy little yogurts, that come in these cute glass jars.
+He buys fancy little yoghurts that come in these cute glass jars.
 They always seem a bit of a waste to me.
-I know the glass can be recycled but I kept a few aside to upcycle.
+I know the glass can be recycled, but I kept a few aside to upcycle.

 Rainbow Postage Stamp Decoupage Craft

 I’ve always been fascinated with stamps.
-This is due to my love of travel and the fact that I have lived in more than one country.
+This is due to my love of travel and having lived in more than one country.
 I collected stamps as a child.
 All the different countries and the pictures on the stamps fascinated me.

-You have to remember this is in the days before the internet and very limited TV, as I was living in Hong Kong.
-I used to spend many an evening arranging my stamp collection.
-Not by country but by the pictures on the front.
+You must remember this was before the internet and minimal TV, and I lived in Hong Kong.
+I used to spend many an evening arranging my stamp collection, not by country but by the pictures on the front.

 So I’d have pages of stamps with birds and flowers on them or pictures of cars and sports.
-I thought that I could perhaps go with that theme with these postage stamp decoupage jars.
-Like I did with my postage stamp gift tags.
+I could perhaps go with that theme with these postage stamp decoupage jars as I did with my postage stamp gift tags.

-However, after an evening playing around with the stamps I decided to sort them by colour.
-I love crafting a rainbow and I thought a rainbow of postage stamp decoupage jar candles would look great on my mantle.
+However, after an evening of playing around with the stamps, I sorted them by colour.
+I love crafting a rainbow, and I thought a rainbow of postage stamp decoupage jar candles would look great on my mantle.

-The rainbow stamps would look really good with the rainbow repurposed planters I made.
-I’m really pleased with how they turned out.
-I love how colours of the stamps glow with a tea light inside.
+The rainbow stamps would look good with the rainbow repurposed planters I made.
+I’m pleased with how they turned out.
+I love how the colours of the stamps glow with a tea light inside.